shizzard/heathmont_assignment_erl/README.md

 Race conditions (creating new users) and concurrency control (operations) problems are solved with a pool of worker shards that are started on application bootstrap (see [`ex_banking_shard.erl`](apps/ex_banking/src/ex_banking_shard.erl)).
 Operations for every single user are being processed on a single worker, chosen with consistent hashing algorithm.
 Thus, all operations for every single user are serialized.
 NB: shard also holds a limitation for maximum 10 operations per user.

 Common tests suites may be found in [`test`](apps/ex_banking/test) directory (`*_SUITE.erl`).

+One [special test suite](apps/ex_banking/test/concurrent_SUITE.erl) was added to check if system holds the requirements.
+This test starts 1000 users performing 1000 operations each before terminate.

 ## Supervision tree